Dora the Explorer video games: Journey to the Purple Planet

 Dora the Explorer: Journey to the Purple Planet is an action-adventure game, developed by Monkey Bar Games, published by Global Star Software and powered by Vicious Engine.
 The game was released for the GameCube in North America on October 13, 2005, and later in PAL regions on December 16, 2005.
-The PlayStation 2 version was released on PAL regions on December 2, 2005, and later in North America on October 13, 2005.
+The PlayStation 2 version was released in North America on October 13, 2005, and later on PAL regions on December 2, 2005.
 An Xbox version was planned, but was cancelled.
 The game is about Dora and Boots who finds some lost aliens from the purple planet.
 However, to take them home, she and Boots must collect keys to open the space gate, leading to Saturn.
 It is the only Dora the Explorer video game for the Nintendo GameCube.

 IGN's Chris Roper gave Journey to the Purple Planet a 7.0/10.
 Chris said that the "decent, simple puzzles are well-placed in the Dora universe", and stated "Dora the Explorer: Journey to the Purple Planet can be a fun adventure for young children who are learning their first school-related skills, like how to count, pick out colors, etc. The fact that it's tied to a highly popular television show is certainly a bonus as well.
 There are a couple drawbacks, like the fact that it doesn't actually teach in any way, it lacks an autosave and there might be a confusing section or two.
 For the most part though, the game does a good job of presenting simple puzzles with the Dora the Explorer franchise in a way that will please and entertain young kids".